 College: University of Michigan, A.B., 1990

-Member: President (1997) of the Alameda-Contra Costa Trial Lawyers Association (ACCTLA); Vice-President of Board of Directors (2014-18) and Executive Committee of the National Police Accountability Project (NPAP); Lawyer Representative to the Ninth Circuit Judicial Conference and Northern District Judicial Conference (2012-2014); former Board member (2007) of the Consumer Attorneys of California (CAOC); American Association of Justice (AAJ); Bar Association of San Francisco (BASF); State Bar of Michigan; State Bar of California.
+Member: Councilor, Save the Redwoods League (2019 – present).
+President (1997) of the Alameda-Contra Costa Trial Lawyers Association (ACCTLA); former Vice-President of Board of Directors (2014-18) and Executive Committee of the National Police Accountability Project (NPAP), and former longtime Board member and Continuing Legal Education chair for the organization; Lawyer Representative to the Ninth Circuit Judicial Conference and Northern District of California Judicial Conference (2012-2014); former Board member (2007) of the Consumer Attorneys of California (CAOC); American Association of Justice (AAJ); Bar Association of San Francisco (BASF); State Bar of Michigan; State Bar of California.
 Past Executive Board member for the Detroit chapter of the National Lawyers Guild; former Barrister with the American Inns of Court, Detroit.

-Personal: Lives in Oakland and Mendocino County with her husband and law partner, Michael Haddad, and two dogs.
-Enjoys hiking, travel, writing, cooking when she has time, and helping people who have suffered injury, or the death of a loved one, at the hands of the government or corporations.
+Personal: Lives in Oakland and Mendocino County with her husband and law partner, Michael Haddad, and two rescue dogs, Kela and Luna.
+Loves spending time in redwood forests, hiking anywhere with Michael and their dogs, travel, writing, cooking when she has time, and helping people who have suffered injury, or the death of a loved one, at the hands of the government or corporations.
 Inspirations include Martin Luther King, Jr., Ghandi, Thurgood Marshall, and Nelson Mandela.

 Born: Detroit, Michigan, 1968